ppKrauss/openCitation/README.md

 * *Citation coherence*: registering evidences in *`lawDocExceptions` dataset*.
 The aim is also to offer tools and datasets for describe open contents with certainty of openness at cited documents, and tools for measure of percentage of cited materials that are open, in contexts without this certainty.

+### Applications
+The conclusions and datasets present in this project can be used in many contexts and applications...
+Some of them:
+* Taxonomy of repositorires
+* ...

 ## Datasets
 &nbsp; <sup>[more detais here](https://github.com/ppKrauss/openCoherence/wiki/How-is-organized-the-datasets-of-this-project%3F)</sup>